-We agree that manufacturers should base their assessment not only on quantitative but also on qualitative criteria.
-Nevertheless, ESMA should clarify that while qualitative criteria can influence the manufacturer's assessment of the target market, these qualitative criteria will not be part of the information shared with the distributors on the outcome of the manufacturer's assessment (i.e. the product manufacturer's target market assessment).
+We agree that manufacturers should base their assessment not only on quantitative and but also on qualitative criteria.
+Nevertheless, ESMA should clarify that while the latter can influence the manufacturer's assessment of the target market, it will not be part of the information shared with the distributors on the outcome of the manufacturer's assessment (i.e. the articulation of the outcome of the target market assessment).
 This is important, as this transmission of information to a multitude of different distributors can happen only through standardised IT solutions that cannot accommodate qualitative information that differentiate from product to product.